 Students can combine their MSU certificate with SMC courses to earn an SMC associate degree in Agricultural Technology that transfers completely to Michigan State University as well as to other Michigan universities.
 Plus, SMC Ag Technology students who complete the MSU certificate receive preferential admittance to Michigan State University.

 Students must apply to SMC and MSU's Institute of Agricultural Technology.
-Click here for application instructions for MSU's IAT.
+Click here for information on applying to MSU's IAT.

 The MSU/SMC partnership makes earning a MSU certificate more affordable, as students are able to take SMC courses—and pay SMC's low tuition rate—for a portion of the program.
 On top of this, scholarships and financial aid are also available.